sievericcardo/greenhouse_dt_project/README.md

   - Water flow

 #### **Data collectors**
-The data collectors are the Raspberry Pi that are collecting data from the sensors and sending them to the host computer.
+The data collectors are Raspberry Pi devices that collect data from the sensors and send it to the DB.
-They run a Python program that periodically collects data from the sensors and sends them to the host computer.
-Each data collector is related to a greenhouse shelf and is responsible for collecting data on the assets that are located on that shelf (1 shelf, 4 pots, 4 plants, 2 water pumps).
+Each data collector is associated to a greenhouse shelf and is responsible for collecting data on the assets that are located on that shelf (1 shelf, 4 pots, 4 plants, 2 water pumps).

 #### **Host computer**
-The host computer is the computer that is running the InfluxDB database and the SMOL program.
+The host computer runs
+- An InfluxDB instance that holds data retrieved from the [Data Collectors](#data-collectors)
-The host computer is responsible for storing in influxDB the data collected by the data collectors and for running the SMOL program that is responsible for creating the digital twin of the greenhouse.
+- A [Java program](#smol-scheduler) that periodically executes the [SMOL Twinning program](#smol-twinning-program), which is responsible for creating the digital twin of the greenhouse.

+The user can interact with the digital twin though the host computer.
 <!-- When we know: add also responsible for simulations (modelica) -->

 <br>